 Late arrivals must check in at the Camp Office.
 Campers will be kept in the Camp Office until a staff member can take them to their group.
 Non-staff members may not wander nor accompany campers around campus.
-If you know in advance that your child will be arriving late or will not be attending camp, please notify us.
+Please let us know in advance that your child will be arriving late or will not be attending camp.